 One of the most important management skills is the ability to plan.
-This involves setting goals and objectives and then developing a plan to achieve them.
-It requires an understanding of the resources available and the abilities of those who will work on the project.
+This involves setting goals and objectives before developing a plan to achieve them.
 Once the plan is in place, it is important to monitor progress and make necessary adjustments along the way.

 Organisational skills are another crucial element of successful management.
-This includes the ability to develop systems and procedures that keep things running smoothly.
-You also need to be able to delegate tasks and responsibilities effectively.
+This involves the ability to develop systems and procedures that keep things running smoothly.
 Good organisational skills are essential for keeping track of all the moving parts and ensuring that everyone is on track.